Are you looking for a new way to spice up your deadlift routine? Look no further than the landmine deadlift.

 1. Landmine Romanian Deadlift

-The landmine RDL offers all the same benefits as a traditional barbell RDL, but due to the bar path, it does a really great job of ensuring a high level of stretching tension on the eccentric phase, which is awesome for building muscle and strength in your hamstrings and glutes.
+The landmine RDL offers all the same benefits as a traditional barbell RDL, but due to the bar path, it does a really great job of ensuring a high level of stretching tension on the eccentric phase.

 How To Do Landmine Romanian Deadlift

-- Stand in front of the barbell landmine with your feet about hip width apart.
-Shoot your hip back and put a slight bend in your knees so that you can lean your torso downward to pick up the weight with both hands.
+- Shoot your hip back and bend slightly in your knees so that you can lean your torso downward to pick up the weight with both hands.

 - Your spine should be straight with a high hip hinge.
 Extend at your hips, driving them forward and raising your torso up to a standing position.

 - Really feel the contraction in your glutes and hamstrings as you do this.
-Perform a hip hinge again to lower the weight down.

 - Go as low as you can while maintaining a straight spine and without flexing your knees.
-Drive your hips forward through hip extension to a standing position and repeat.

 Tips